Photography video game: Origins

+Later games

-An early photography game was Gekibo: Gekisha Boy, released in 1992 for the PC Engine.
-This was a side-scrolling video game where the player controlled a reticle representing a camera viewfinder moving over the screen.
+In Gekibo: Gekisha Boy, released in 1992 for the PC Engine, the player controls a reticle representing a camera viewfinder moving over the screen.
 Another early photography game was the 1995 full-motion video game Paparazzi!: Tales of Tinseltown, although the limitations of the FMV format meant players had little control over what they photographed.

-The 1999 game Pokémon Snap for the Nintendo 64 – a photography game in the Pokémon universe using rail shooter mechanics – sold well and was critically acclaimed.
+The 1999 game Pokémon Snap for the Nintendo 64–a photography game in the Pokémon universe using rail shooter mechanics–sold well and was critically acclaimed.
 It inspired other safari and scuba diving photography games such as Endless Ocean (2007), Afrika (2008), Beyond Blue (2020) and a sequel New Pokémon Snap (2021).
+Pictures from Pokémon Snap could be copied from the cartridge and printed at branches of Blockbuster Video, while players of Firewatch could have the photographs on their in-game camera "developed" and delivered to their home.

 In survival horror, the Fatal Frame series (also known as Project Zero) debuted in 2001 and turned photography into an attacking move.
 Players are tasked with photographing aggressive ghosts, with well focused and composed shots doing more damage.
 The series has six instalments including one augmented reality game, Spirit Camera, that uses the real camera on the Nintendo 3DS.
-Phasmophobia and the Outlast series are other survival horror games that give players cameras but no weapons – the aim is to record the monsters and escape without being killed.
+Phasmophobia and the Outlast series are other survival horror games that give players cameras but no weapons; the aim is to record the monsters and escape without being killed.